WHAT IS FGM?

 For information on free FGM training and the specialist support services we offer at Coventry Haven Women's Aid, please email Rachel Oluyemi on email@example.com or call on 02476 444 077, or Paris Connolly on firstname.lastname@example.org

-If you would like to join our Friendship Group, held every Monday 10am - 12noon, please contact Rachel who will be happy to see you.
+If you would like to join our Friendship Group, held every Monday 10am - 12noon, please contact Rachel or Paris who will be happy to see you.
 They are held at the Central Library, Smithford Way, Coventry CV1 1FY.

 Please see our Useful Links page for further information and organisations.